sengkchu/sengkchu.github.io/_posts/2018-DataScience/2018-02-16-CrossValidationMethodsforMachineLearning.md

 In practice, the number of folds we should use depends on the dataset.
 If we have a small dataset, say ~500 rows and we use K = 2.
 The models will only have 250 rows as the training set.
 If we have a large dataset, say ~500,000 rows then using K = 2 might be acceptable.

 Most academic research papers use K = 10, but keep in mind their datasets are generally small.
 If we are working with big data, computation time becomes a problem.
 If that is the case, we should consider using a lower K value.

----

-The files used for this article can be found in my [GitHub repository](https://github.com/sengkchu/codingdisciple.content/tree/master/Learning%20data%20science/Learning/Cross%20validation%20Methods%20for%20Machine%20Learning).